-The Concert Choir has been invited to perform at ACDA regional conferences (2008, 2000, 1994), at the SD In-Service Choral Day, and has toured nationally (Denver, New York, Washington D.C.) and internationally (Austria, England, the Netherlands).
-Recently, the Concert Choir performed at the Inauguration of Governor Dennis Daugaard, “Christmas at the Capitol” in Pierre, and with the combined SDSU choirs in a performance of Mozart’s Requiem at the Washington Pavilion in Sioux Falls.
+The Concert Choir has been invited to perform at ACDA regional conferences (2016, 2008, 2000, 1994), at the SD In-Service Choral Day, and has toured nationally (Denver, New York, Washington D.C.) and internationally (Austria, England, the Netherlands, and Spain).
+Recently, the Concert Choir filmed a National PBS television special with Ethan Bortnik.
+It has also been selected to perform Verdi’s Requiem and Mahler’s Symphony #8 with the South Dakota Symphony and Chorus.

 Membership is open by audition to all university students, and meets at noon, Monday through Friday.

-The Concert Choir is directed by Dr. Laura Diddle-Hildebrant, Director of Choral Activities and Professor of Music.
+The Concert Choir is directed by Dr. Laura Diddle.

 The SDSU Statesmen have been recognized as one of the finest collegiate men's choruses in the upper Midwest.
 The group is open to any interested male singer on campus, regardless of major.
 Its ranks include students from nearly every academic major on campus.

-The Statesmen are heard in the concert hall, at alumni events, and in the Brookings community.
+The Statesmen have toured Canada, and have performed at the Intercollegiate Men's Choruses Seminar, the South Dakota ACDA, and the South Dakota In-Service Music Conference.
 They have performed at the Intercollegiate Men's Choruses Seminar and the SD In-Service Choral Day in Brookings.
 The Statesmen also host the "Festival of Male Voices," an event that brings over 100 high school male singers to campus to work with a nationally-recognized guest conductor.

 Membership is open to all male university students, and meets at 3:00 p.m, Tuesdays and Thursdays.

-The Statesmen are directed by Dr. Andrew Robinette, Instructor of Voice.
+The Statesmen are directed by Dr. Andrew Robinette.

-The Women’s Choir can be heard in the concert hall, at alumni events, and in the Brookings community.
+Choralia can be heard in the concert hall, at alumni events, and in the Brookings community.
 They have performed at the South Dakota and North Central regional conferences of the American Choral Directors Association.
-The Women’s Choir also hosts the “Festival of Women’s Voices,” an event that brings over 100 high school female singers to campus to work with a nationally-recognized guest conductor.
+Choralia also hosts the “Festival of Women’s Voices,” an event that brings over 100 high school female singers to campus to work with a nationally-recognized guest conductor.